sriramiare/Arduino-projects---sriram/led_fading/README.md

-# LED Fading using Arduino
+# LED Fading using Arduino UNO

 ## Objective
 To control LED brightness using PWM.